Why You Need to Know About Postprandial Glucose

 - Pregnant women with type 1, type 2, or gestational diabetes

-Always do a PMG check 90 minutes after a meal, as this is when the injected insulin or ‘analogue’ insulin has reached maximum effect.
-In people with type 1 diabetes, blood sugar levels should generally be between 90-160 mg/dL after 90 minutes.
-Medworks’ Glu-Sage smartphone glucose meter can aid in checking whether a person with diabetes is within these targets.
-It provides immediate color-based feedback.
+Always do a PPG check 90 minutes after a meal, as this is when the injected insulin or ‘analogue’ insulin has reached maximum effect.
+In people with type 1 diabetes, blood sugar levels should generally be between 5-9 mmol/litre after 90 minutes.

-Carbohydrates elevate Post-Meal Glucose levels more than either fats or protein.
-Therefore, checking and adjusting the amount of carbohydrates in your meals can help with achieving optimum post-meal sugar levels.
-This is especially true for people with type 1 diabetes.
-Type 1 diabetics have to inject their pre-meal insulin by estimating the total calories in every meal to avoid hypo or hyperglycemia.
+Since carbohydrates elevate PPG levels more than either fats or protein, checking and adjusting the amount of carbohydrates in your meals can help with achieving optimum PPG levels.
+This is especially true for people with type 1 diabetes, who have to inject their pre-meal insulin by estimating the total calories in every meal to avoid hypo- or hyperglycemia.

 Some people may benefit from following a low-carbohydrate diet that involves limiting whole grains and starchy vegetables and fruits to small once or twice daily portions, or replacing them with non-starchy vegetables, healthy fats, and protein.